Mishalzeera/the-money-manager/NOTES_TO_MYSELF.md

 2. Old Money-month object gets pushed to an array.
 3. Invoices and expenses pushed to arrays

-When figures hit zero, conditional in the template changes the text Round off the figures with the floats tiny nearby Refactor modules
-{{number | round | int }}

 Ask Brian:
 - how would you go about refactoring.